syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Attachments.md

 Next

-'Save and close the document
+'Saves and closes the document

 document.Save("Output.pdf")